Where are Wishbone Design Studio products made?

 Wishbone Design Studio offers a one year warranty against manufacturing defects and workmanship.
 Our products are designed so that 100% of the components are repairable and replaceable.
 Whatever the problem, we have replacement parts to solve it.
 For eco reasons, we send out just the parts that are required.
 It is highly unlikely that an entire bike or flip will ever need to be replaced.

-If you need to make a claim against warranty, email us with your name and contact details, your dated proof of purchase (purchase receipt, credit card, or bank statement), and the product name and lot number.
+For consumers: If you need to make a claim against warranty, email us with your name and contact details, your dated proof of purchase (purchase receipt, credit card, or bank statement), and the product name and lot number.
 You should describe the problem as clearly as possible and how it occurred – and send us nice, clear photos showing the problem.

 More General Questions